 Dawn's forebears came from overseas, seeking to carve out a kingdom.
 Their early history is full of glorious battles, as noble houses fought against the orcs and drove them out of the fertile lands to found the kingdom.
 Rather than quarrel amongst themselves, the noble houses agreed to settle the throne's succession by tourney.
 The death of any ruling monarch would be followed by a grand tourney with the Earl of the winning house taking the crown.

 In the years that followed the founding of the Kingdom, a group of disaffected Yeofolk chose to leave their lord's lands.
 They marched across the country, heading for the western borders and the fertile plains beyond.
-They were joined on their pilgrimage by hundreds more disgruntled yeomen and became known as the Marches.
+Their numbers swelled as they journeyed west and they became known as the Marches.
 They had no real weapons or armour, and the nobility fully expected them to be slaughtered by orcs or die of starvation.
-Instead, the Marchers slaughtered the orcs they encountered and created a kingdom for themselves; the Marches, a patchwork of cleared lands controlled by a score of fractious yeoman households.
+Instead, the Marchers slaughtered the orcs they encountered and created a nation for themselves; the Marches, a patchwork of cleared lands controlled by a score of fractious households.

 There were frequent but sporadic conflicts with the Marches in the centuries that followed.
 Occasionally one or the other would attempt to expand into the neighbouring nation's territory.
 To this day the westernmost parts of Dawn and the easternmost parts of the Marches are scattered with battlefields and castles that are largely abandoned since the formation of the Empire.
 Armed conflict is a thing of the past, with both the Marches and Dawn holding equal status within the Empire, but Dawnish who question the validity of their ancient traditions are often gently reminded that they could go and live in the Marches if they don't like it.

 Joining the Empire